 The existing Spearville 1 wind generating facility (Phase 1) being utilized for nonsolar compliance was installed prior to passage of the RES rules and was justified and constructed as part of KCP&L's Comprehensive Energy Plan.
-An additional 48 MW of capacity (Phase 2) was constructed in 2010 [Spearville 2].
-Accordingly, the wind energy provided by this facility represents the least cost approach for achieving non-solar compliance for the 2017-2019 RES Compliance.
+The 48 MW Spearville 2 facility was constructed in 2010.
+Accordingly, the wind energy provided by this facility represents the least cost approach for achieving non-solar compliance for the 2019-2021 RES Compliance.